MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Welcome to Guides)](media/welcome-to-guides.PNG "Welcome to Guides")

 3. In the **Sign in** dialog box, select **Work or school account**, and then select **Continue**.
-4. In the **Sign in** screen, enter the User account and password assigned to you by your organization.
+4. In the **Sign in** screen, enter the user account and password assigned to you by your organization.
 If you’re the administrator, these are the credentials you created when you signed up for the trial subscription.

     ![Sign-in to the PC app)](media/sign-in-pc.PNG "Sign in to the PC app")